Lakens/statistical_inferences/docs/09-equivalencetest.md

 To be able to falsify our predictions using an equivalence test is to specify which observed values would be too small to be predicted by our theory.
 We can never say that an effect is exactly zero, but we can examine whether observed effects are too small to be theoretically or practically interesting.
 This requires that we specify the **smallest effect size of interest** (SESOI).
 The same concept goes by many names, such as a minimal important difference, or clinically significant difference [@king_point_2011].
 Take a moment to think about what the smallest effect size is that you would still consider theoretically or practically meaningful for the next study you are designing.
 It might be difficult to determine what the smallest effect size is that you would consider interesting, and the question what the smallest effect size of interest is might be something you have never really thought about to begin with.
 However, determining your smallest effect size of interest has important practical benefits.
 First, if researchers in a field are able to specify which effects would be too small to matter, it becomes very straightforward to power a study for the effects that are meaningful.
 The second benefit of specifying the smallest effect size of interest is that it makes your study falsifiable.
 Having your predictions falsified by someone else might not feel that great for you personally, but it is quite useful for science as a whole [@popper_logic_2002].
 After all, if there is no way a prediction can be wrong, why would anyone be impressed if the prediction is right?

 To start thinking about which effect sizes matter, ask yourself whether *any* effect in the predicted direction is actually support for the alternative hypothesis.
 For example, would an effect size of a Cohen's *d* of 10 be support for your hypothesis?
 In psychology, it should be rare that a theory prediucts such a huge effect, and if you observed a *d* = 10, you would probably check for either a computation error, or a confound in the study.
 On the other end of the scale, would an effect of *d* = 0.001 be in line with the theoretically proposed mechanism?
 Such an effect is incredibly small, and it well below what an individual would notice, as it would fall below the **just noticeable difference** given perceptual and cognitive limitations.
 Therefore, a *d* = 0.001 would in most cases lead researchers to conclude "Well, this is really too small to be something that my theory has predicted, and such a small effect is practically equivalent to the absence of an effect."
 However, when we make a directional prediction, we say that these types of effects all are part of our alternative hypothesis.
 Even though many researchers would agree such tiny effects are too small to matter, they are still officially support for our alternative hypothesis if we have a directional prediction with a nil null hypothesis.
-Furthermore, researchers rarely have the resources to statistically reject the presence of effects this small, so the claim that such effects matter would still support a theoretical prediction makes the theory **practically unflasifiable**: A researcher could simply respond to any replication study showing a non-significant small effect (e.g., d = 0.05) by saying: "That does not falsify, my prediction, I guess the effect is just a bit smaller than d = 0.05", without ever having to admit the prediction is falsified.
+Furthermore, researchers rarely have the resources to statistically reject the presence of effects this small, so the claim that such effects matter would still support a theoretical prediction makes the theory **practically unflasifiable**: A researcher could simply respond to any replication study showing a non-significant small effect (e.g., *d* =0.05) by saying: "That does not falsify, my prediction, I guess the effect is just a bit smaller than *d* =0.05", without ever having to admit the prediction is falsified.
 This is problematic, because if we do not have a process of replication and falsification, a scientific discipline risks a slide towards the unfalsifiable [@ferguson_vast_2012].
 So whenever possible, when you design an experiment or you have a theory and a theoretical prediction, carefully think about and clearly state, what the smallest effect size of interest is.

 ## Specifying a SESOI based on theory